kadekutama/kadekutama/README.md

-- 👋 Hi, I’m Kadek Dwi Budi Utama, a Software Engineer (Back-End) at Tokopedia (GoTo Group).
+- 👋 Hi, I’m Kadek Dwi Budi Utama, a Software Engineer (Back-End).
-- 🌱 I’m currently learning Go, Python, distributed computing, and performance improvement.
-- 💞️ I’m looking to collaborate as a Senior Software Engineer (Back-End).
 - 📫 How to reach me: kadekdwibudiutama@gmail.com or https://www.linkedin.com/in/kadekutama/